By Kathleen Krushas and Dan Cook for Council for the Homeless

 Rori Dicker says she has it all these days: A safe, secure home for herself and her three children.
 A fulfilling position as a volunteer coordinator at a local nonprofit.
 Friends and family that love and support her.
 And Clark County based service providers she can count on and trust, if and when the need arises.

 The good life is still new to her.
 After suffering severe trauma as a child, she encountered many challenges along her road to recovery: abuse, alcohol and drug addiction, incarceration, parental rights revoked.
-But she had the inner strength and determination to complete her journey from victim and survivor of trauma to her current role: thriver.
+But she had the inner strength and determination to complete her journey from victim and survivor of trauma to her current role: Thriver.

 “They [Council personnel] were there at the lowest point,” she says, recalling the “radical hospitality and compassion” she received the first time she connected with the Council.
 “They treated me as a peer.
 They weren’t trying to force me to detox or guilt trip me about my kids.
 They wanted to know what I needed that day.
 I knew I could get further resources, but I wasn’t ready for them at that point.”